juzkiddin/SmartPlug/README.md

 ![Image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/Screenshot%202022-04-18%20at%2012.44.17%20PM.png)

-The NodeMCU needs to be be powered via the USB-Port for the device to work because the power for the current sensor and relay is taken from the VU pin which is the Voltage of the USB pin (5V).
+The NodeMCU needs to be powered via the USB Port for the device to work because the power for the current sensor and relay is taken from the VU pin which is the Voltage of the USB pin (5V).

-* Temperature sensor Data pin connect to D2 of NodeMCU
+* Temperature sensor Data pin connects to D2 of NodeMCU
 * Current Sensor Rx connects to D6 and Tx to D5
 * For Relays we use pins
    * D7 for Relay 1